911-Badea-Dan-Nicolai/Android-Things/README.md

 	- The ground from the moisture sensor circuit to the ground of the Arduino (GND)
 	- The VCC from the moisture sensor circuit to the 5V from the Arduino
 4. We then connect the Arduino to the computer through the power cable having the IDE started.

+## Running

-5. We run the code
+1. We run the code
-6. Then place the moisture sensor inside the soil of a house plant
+2. Then place the moisture sensor inside the soil of a house plant
-7. Watch the results as we pour more water into the soil
+3. Watch the results as we pour more water into the soil